netdata/netdata/packaging/installer/README.md

 This method is **fully automatic on all Linux distributions**.
 FreeBSD and MacOS systems need some preparations before installing Netdata for the first time.
 Check the [FreeBSD](#freebsd) and the [MacOS](#macos) sections for more information.

-To install Netdata from source, automatically keep it up to date with **nightly releases**, and **enable telemetry**, run the following:
+To install Netdata from source, automatically keep it up to date with **nightly releases**, and **enable anonymous statistics**, run the following:

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart.sh)